 As a Certified Life Coach and Author, helping others create lasting change is my jam.

-I offer complimentary consultations, or powerful coaching conversations, for up to 1 hour.
-During the conversation:
+I offer complimentary consultations for up to 1 hour.
+During this powerful conversation:

 You have nothing to to lose here, except whatever's holding you back from the life you say you want.